Today’s IT infrastructure is changing. The pressure to reduce cost without impacting service delivery is driving adoption of hybrid IT.

 The Emerging New IT Landscape

-What’s needed is a DCIM software that can efficiently manage the new paradigm of hybrid IT.
+What’s needed is a DCIM software that can efficiently manage hybrid IT infrastructure environments.
 As many enterprises have found, it no longer matters where data actually resides—be it on premises, cloud, or edge.
 What matters is the ability to continue measuring, monitoring and optimizing for efficiency and cost benefits.

 In creating digital infrastructure delivery strategies, business value increasingly outweighs moving to the cloud.
 When building an IT strategy, the application portfolio should take precedence over the physical infrastructure.
 A traditional IT architecture should give way to a strategy that is service-driven.
 The focus should be on compliance, data protection, security, latency, resiliency, reputation, service continuity, location, availability, and performance.
 So it falls on CIOs and their teams to replace older workloads with an as-a-service offering to meet specific business needs.